krishaamer/green-filter-research/research/methodology.md

 QUESTIONS for EXPERTS (Likert 1-10) — Consumption habits have a material impact on environmental issues — Investment decisions have a material impact on envrionmental issues

+How would you prefer communicating with an AI? – Use my voice – Search box – Chat – Take photos and share them with AI – ??

 — interview https://www.funderbeam.com/

 —